 The Master of Leadership (MLead) is an AQF Level 9 Masters Degree (Coursework) award.
-It is designed for those possessing a Graduate Certificate in the field of philosophy and studies in religion who wish to pursue a further qualification in an area of leadership focus as part of their continuing education for ministry.
+The course is designed for those possessing a Graduate Certificate in the field of philosophy and studies in religion who wish to pursue a further qualification in an area of leadership focus as part of their continuing education for ministry.

-- hold an AQF Level 8 award (Graduate Certificate) in the field of religion and philosophy (Australian Standard Classification of Education field 0917 – Philosophy and Religious Studies); or
+An applicant for admission to candidature for the Master of Leadership shall hold an AQF level 8 award in the field of philosophy and religious studies (Australian Standard Classification of Education field 0917 – Philosophy and Religious Studies).

-The eight units (72 cps) shall include:
+The eight units (72 credit points) will include:

 - two compulsory units (18 cps):